-Intervention means an activity or combination of activities implemented to address the mandate and strategy of the merSETA.
+Intervention (and initiative has same meaning) means an activity or combination of activities implemented to address the mandate and strategy of the merSETA.
 Interventions include but not limited to research, planning, evaluation, innovation, learning programmes, quality assurance of learning, strategic programmes projects and partnerships.